SaudBarudanovic/AtomNAV/README.md

-# AtomNAV
+# Subword Navigation
-An Atom keymap snippet that enables you to navigate through, select, and delete (both with backspace and delete) subwords (works with camelCase, snake_case, kebab-case and PascalCase)
+An keymap snippet for every popular text editor that enables you to navigate through, select, and delete (both with backspace and delete) subwords (works with camelCase, snake_case, kebab-case and PascalCase)

-### Add the following snippet to your Atom's keymap.cson file:
+# Atom:
+## Windows:
 ```
 '.editor':
   'ctrl-backspace': 'editor:delete-to-beginning-of-subword'